rkddlsxo/MailPilot_back/README.md

 - **Flask**: Backend server
 - **Transformers**: Hugging Face models -> will be modified to local PC models using Qualcomm AI Hub
 - **AI Models**: Nomic, QWEN LLM, EASY_OCR models

----

-## MySQL Database Setup
-This project uses a MySQL database.
-Before running the project, you must create a database named mailpilot and configure the database connection information in the config.py file.

-### 1. Create MySQL Database
-Use a MySQL client (e.g., MySQL Workbench, terminal) to create the mailpilot database.

-CREATE DATABASE mailpilot;

-### 2. Configure Database Connection
-In the project's root directory, create a config.py file and enter the MySQL connection information as shown below.

-SQLALCHEMY_DATABASE_URI = 'mysql+mysqlconnector://root:@localhost/mailpilot'
-SQLALCHEMY_TRACK_MODIFICATIONS = False

-The configuration above assumes a connection to the mailpilot database on localhost with the root user and no password.
-If you are using a different username or password, please modify the format below accordingly.

-SQLALCHEMY_DATABASE_URI = 'mysql+mysqlconnector://your_username:your_password@localhost/mailpilot'

-### 3. Run the Server
-Once the MySQL setup is complete, please follow the backend server installation and execution instructions to run the backend server.
-The required database tables will be created automatically upon server startup, based on the Flask-SQLAlchemy configuration.

----

 ## Application Installation and Execution Guide